mjhilton/jdr-testing-guides/01b - Test Projects.md

 - Protractor is an Angular-optimised wrapper around PhantomJS, which is also a test runner and provides and assertions
 - faker.js generates realistic-looking but random data based on categories like firstname, lastname, address, email etc
 - Chance generates type-based random data, and isn't intended to be real-world realistic

+# Creating a test project
+- Will vary depending on which framework you use
+- In compiled languages, you'd usually create a separate project which specifically contains tests only, and references the "production" projects
+- In Javascript land, you usually intermingle them but keep tests separated using a `/tests/` folder
+- For this workshop, we're going to use a combination of libraries.
+Realistically, most projects will use a number of different ones rather than something like Jest which tries to do everything.
+  - Test Runner: Mocha
+  - Assertion Library: Chai
+  - Mock/Spy Library: Sinon
+  - Driver: webdriver-js

+---
+⌨ Practical - Set up a test framework in an existing app
+---